mdolab/bib-file/README.md

 * I do not provide write access to this file (in part because the software I use to handle the bib file (BibDesk) is picky and changes that would normally work might break it, and there are other reasons).

 * This file is a clean version of the bib file I keep in BibDesk.
-I use a Python script that removes BibDesk custom fields and notes.
+I use bibtool to remove BibDesk custom fields and notes.

 * If you have corrections to mdolab.bib, message or email them to me <jrram@umich.edu>.
 If you have a lot of changes, please make clear which entries are new and which entries are edits to existing ones.
 Please make sure that you do not send me duplicates.